ucabogm/prob-poly-DSH/README.md

 * *data_processing* is a folder containing python code for processing the CPRD data extracts for each medication.

-* *lookups* is a folder containing pickeled lookup files that the .ipynb files rely on.
+* *lookups* is a folder containing pickled lookup files that the .ipynb files rely on.

 * *helper_functions.ipynb* contains a range of helper functions for mapping codes, processing data, constructing datasets and other frequently used pieces of code.